 Measurement methodology

-IFRS 9 does not give specific methodology requirements for measuring ECL, instead it provides general guidance stating that the measurement of ECL should reflect (IFRS 9.5.5.17):
+IFRS 9 does not stipulate specific methodology requirements for ECL measurement, but offers general guidance that the measurement of ECL should reflect (IFRS 9.5.5.17):

-- an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes,
+- Unbiased and probability-weighted amount, determined by evaluating a range of possible outcomes,

-There are two common approaches to ECL measurement applied in practice:
+Two common approaches to ECL measurement applied in practice include:

 Significant increase in credit risk

-Under the general approach to ECL calculation, a significant increase in credit risk (‘SICR’) since initial recognition moves a financial asset out of Stage 1 and 12-month ECL to lifetime ECL.
-Therefore, SICR plays crucial role in ECL measurement.
-In assessing significant increase in credit risk, an entity uses the change in the risk of a default occurring over the expected life of the financial instrument (and not the change in the amount of ECL).
-To achieve this, an entity compares the risk of a default occurring on the financial instrument at the reporting date with the risk of a default occurring on the financial instrument at the date of initial recognition (IFRS 9.5.5.9).
+The notion of a significant increase in credit risk (SICR) is central to the general approach to ECL calculation.
+If a financial asset exhibits SICR since initial recognition, it is moved from Stage 1 and 12-month ECL to Stage 2 and lifetime ECL.
+The assessment of a significant increase in credit risk involves determining the change in the possibility of a default over the financial instrument’s expected lifespan, not the change in the amount of ECL.
+To accomplish this, entities compare the default risk on the financial instrument at the reporting date with the same risk at the date of initial recognition (IFRS 9.5.5.9).

 Definition of default

-Default is not defined in IFRS 9.
-Instead, the standard requires an entity to apply a default definition that is consistent with the definition used for internal credit risk management purposes for the relevant financial instrument and consider qualitative indicators (for example, financial covenants) when appropriate.
-However, IFRS 9 introduces a rebuttable presumption that default does not occur later than when a financial asset is 90 days past due, unless an entity has reasonable and supportable information to demonstrate that a more lagging default criterion is more appropriate.
-The definition of default should be the same for all financial instruments unless an entity can demonstrate that another default definition is more appropriate for a particular financial instrument (IFRS 9.B5.5.37).
-The 90-day threshold is also consistent with Basel regulatory capital calculations for banks.
+IFRS 9 does not offer a definition of ‘default’.
+Instead, the standard mandates an entity to apply a default definition that aligns with the one used for internal credit risk management.
+Qualitative indicators such as breaching financial covenants should also be considered when appropriate.
+However, IFRS 9 does introduce a rebuttable presumption that default does not occur later than when a financial asset is 90 days past due, unless an entity can provide reliable evidence supporting that a more delayed default criterion is more suitable.
+The definition of default should be consistent across all financial instruments unless an entity can demonstrate that another definition is more suitable for a specific financial instrument (IFRS 9.B5.5.37).
+The 90-day threshold also aligns with Basel regulatory capital requirements for banks.

-Many entities rely on past due information when assessing changes in credit risk, i.e. information on payments that were not made when contractually due.
-IFRS 9 notes that entities should use more forward-looking information where available without undue cost or effort, but otherwise past due information is also acceptable.
-IFRS 9 introduces also a rebuttable presumption that the credit risk on a financial asset has increased significantly since initial recognition when contractual payments are more than 30 days past due and that this is the latest point at which lifetime ECL should be recognised, even when adjusting for forward-looking information (IFRS 9.5.5.11; B5.5.19-20).
+Many entities rely on past due information, such as data on payments not made when due, when evaluating changes in credit risk.
+While IFRS 9 advises using more forward-looking information when available without excessive cost or effort, past due information is also permissible.
+IFRS 9 also introduces a rebuttable presumption that the credit risk on a financial asset has significantly increased since its initial recognition when contractual payments are over 30 days past due.
+This is the latest point at which lifetime ECL should be recognised, even when adjusted for forward-looking information (IFRS 9.5.5.11; B5.5.19-20).

-IFRS 9 notes that information on individual asset level may not be available and a collective assessment for groups of financial assets may be necessary to ensure that significant increase in credit risk is recognised on a timely manner and not only after the instrument becomes past due (IFRS 9.B5.5.1-6).
-Collective assessment is widely used in practice for homogeneous, individually insignificant, financial assets.
-This is often the only possible way to apply forward-looking ECL model.
-Paragraph IFRS 9.B5.5.5 provides examples of grouping of financial assets for the purpose of impairment assessment on a collective basis.
+Information on an individual asset level may not always be available and a collective assessment for groups of financial assets might be required to ensure that significant increases in credit risk are recognised in a timely fashion, and not only after the instrument has become past due (IFRS 9.B5.5.1-6).
+A collective assessment is commonly used for homogeneous, individually insignificant, financial assets.
+This often represents the only feasible way to implement a forward-looking ECL model.
+Paragraph IFRS 9.B5.5.5 provides examples of grouping financial assets for the purpose of impairment assessment on a collective basis.

 See also Illustrative Example 5 accompanying IFRS 9 (section ‘Collective assessment’).